doyoubi/undermoon/README.md

 ##### Coordinator
 Coordinator will synchronize the metadata between broker and server proxy.
-It also actively checks the liveness of server proxy and initiates a failover.
+It also actively checks the liveness of server proxy and initiates failover.

 ##### Storage Cluster
 The storage cluster consists of server proxies and Redis instances.
 It serves just like the official Redis Cluster to the applications.
-A Redis Cluster Proxy could be added between it and applications so that applications don't need to upgrade their Redis clients.
+A Redis Cluster Proxy could be added between it and applications so that applications don't need to upgrade their Redis clients to smart clients.

 ###### Chunk
 Chunk is the smallest building block of every single exposed Redis Cluster.
 Each chunk consists of 4 Redis instances and 2 server proxies evenly distributed in two different physical machines.